phill-holland/polymorphic-program/README.md

 - ***Need a find unused variable function for each program (and remove) THIS NEXT!! (get used variables, then remap)

+- Unused variables part 2, remove variables and instructions that are assigned to, but never used

+- Mutate blocks update, ideally move blocks around and delete some randomly

 - Fix tabbed output (DON'T CARE ABOUT ANYMORE)

 - Need to parse/run output code inline (rather than running an external compiler and running on the OS) (ADDED, NOT TESTED)